mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 surround them with parentheses to define "capture groups".
 The method `FindStringSubmatch` returns a slice containing the full match and the match for each of the capture groups.
+If the string does not match the regular expression, an empty slice is returned.
 For example, the following regular expression defines capture groups to capture the letter and number of a Bingo call.